March 2023 Theme: Routine

 What I’m most curious about is how the additional routine will impact my happiness.
 Currently, my own two responsibilities are weekly gaming with my niece and nephew, a Hardcover meeting every 2 weeks and a meeting with my cofounder every week.
 The entire rest of my schedule is fluid based on how I’m feeling.

 I love the flexibility this offers.
-Sometimes I’ll work on something here on this blog, sometimes Hardcover, sometimes a project around the house.
+Sometimes I’ll work on something here on this blog, sometimes Hardcover, and sometimes a project around the house.
 I let my energy level and current interests dictate what gets my attention.

 I’ve been anti-planning lately, and even more so since we lost our dog, Lily, last year.
 After that, I didn’t want to make any plans ahead of time.
 What if I wasn’t feeling up to it when the time came?
 I suspect I went all the way to the “no plans” extreme.
 This month is about moving back to somewhere in the middle – where I have plans and routines I’m excited about and figuring out what that looks like.